 College can be a great time to learn the ins and outs of investing so you can become a smarter investor when you begin earning a full-time paycheck.
 If you don’t have the time to learn about investing, but want to get a head start on building a nest egg so you can retire early, Betterment is a hands-free way to earn regular dividends that can turn a $100 investment into $1 million during your lifetime.

 To maximize your earning potential, you will want to use an online broker with the lowest trading fees.
-Ally Invest allows you to trade stocks as low as $3.95 per trade which is very affordable.
+Ally Invest allows you to trade stocks as low as $0 per trade which is awesome.

 You can also trade ETFs and Mutual Funds to increase your investment diversification by reducing market risk without sacrificing your earning potential.